Skip to main content

 • How do I contact Tenspect for support or further inquiries?
 You can email us at [email protected] or start a live chat here https://tenspect.com/tg.

 • What is the cancellation policy for Tenspect subscriptions?
-Please see our cancellation policy page [link to be added].
+Please see our cancellation policy page.

 • Is there training for Tenspect?
 Yes!
-Please check out our tutorial center [link to be added] and YouTube channel [youtube link to be added].
+Please check out our tutorial center.
 We also host weekly online training sessions with Q&A.

 Internal FAQs